dantleech/blog/content/posts/2025/12-14-homeserver.md

 There are no `apt-get install package1 package2`, no `vim .config/mpd/server.conf`, no blind fucking around.
 You edit configuration files and you rebuild the system and then you put the configuration files in version control.
-Which is good, because over the past 20 years I have a lot of custom configuration and it used to take months of progressive tinkering for a new laptop to be "restored" to the state I'd want it to be in.
+Which is good, because **I have a lot of custom configuration**.

 I now use a single repository to manage the configuration for all of my laptops and it typically takes about an hour to "onboard" a new laptop after which the system is essentially indistinguishable from the other laptops.

 ## Installation